 Ride the Cable Car to the top of Mount Chiliad.
 The scrap is sitting on the platform when you get off.
 Easiest one in the game, I'd say.

-A ways west of Paleto Bay you'll see a portion of the road that turns into a loop on the map.
+A ways west of Paleto Bay, you'll see a portion of the road that turns into a loop on the map.
 This leads down to Procopio Beach.
-Hop off on the east side of this loop and you'll find a small, wooden shack which appears to be a bathroom.
+Hop off on the east side of this loop, and you'll find a small wooden shack that appears to be a bathroom.
 The scrap is on the men's side, just up the stairs.

 One more suggestion: do NOT leave your ride behind.
 Or, if you must, set a waypoint on it.
 You're quite a ways away from other vehicles, and it's very easy to lose yours if you don't know exactly where it is.
 Stupid, stupid swamp.